1. How do I sign up with TBA?

 *Pre-Appointment (i.e. states, products, etc.) can effect this.
 A TBA staff member will contact you if this is the case.

 3. How do I get paid?

 Commissions are paid directly to you from the life insurance company.
-We recommend that you set up an EFT for commissions, as it is the fastest way for you to get paid.
-This form can be found in your licensing packet, or you can call our licensing specialist if you are already licensed through TBA.
+You will need to set up EFT for commissions, and it is the fastest way for you to get paid.
+This form can be found in your licensing packet, or you can contact our licensing specialist if you are already licensed through TBA.

 4. What is AML?

 AML is Anti-Money Laundering training.
 All the carriers require advisors to take part in an online training course, as well as periodic updated training.
 This is also available through LIMRA, which can be found on our website on the Licensing page under the Tools & Resources tab.

 1. How do I see my case status?